Embracing Hearing Differences in the Classroom

 The Classroom Moment

-A student asks,“Why do you wear that device?”
+A student asks, “Why do you wear that device?”

+Another student looks unsure.
 A teacher wants to answer but is not sure how to explain hearing differences in a way that feels clear and respectful.

-These moments are opportunities for learning.
+These moments are wonderful opportunities for learning and growth.

 Why Hearing Awareness Education Matters